 Lacquer makes a good finish for wood roses.
 It is popular in professional woodwork.
-What separates it from the rest of the finish is the balance between beauty, protective qualities, and ease of application and care.
+The balance between beauty, protective qualities, and ease of application and care separates it from the rest of the finish.

 You can still use any other finish but consider the type of wood you are working on and the overall look you would want on your rose.